swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 not going down the test server path if possible).

 If you don't care about having a true blackbox test, go with the Retrofit interface mock.
-If you want something close to a real server, but still want fine control, give WireMock a shot.
+If you want something closer to a real server, but still with fine control, give WireMock a shot.
 If you just need something basic, I think it's hard to beat my 100-line Retrofit client and a folder of `.json` files.